-At only thirteen years of age, Loretta Webb marries Doolittle Lynn and is soon responsible for a sizeable family.
-Loretta appears destined to a life of homemaking, but Doolittle recognises his wife's musical talent, and buys her a guitar as an anniversary present one year.
-At eighteen, the mother of four children and busy housewife still finds time to write and sing songs at small fairs and local honky-tonks.
-This gift sets Loretta Lynn on the gruelling, tumultuous path to superstardom and country music greatness.Written by
+At only 13, Loretta Webb marries Doolittle Lynn and is soon responsible for a large family.
+She appears destined to a life of homemaking, but Doolittle recognizes his wife's musical talent, and buys her a guitar as an anniversary present one year.
+At 18, the busy mother of four children still finds time to write and sing songs at small fairs and local honky-tonks.
+This gift sets Loretta Lynn on the grueling, tumultuous path to superstardom and country-music greatness.Written by

 Shannon Patrick Sullivan <firstname.lastname@example.org>